StackArchitect/StackArchitect/README.md

   <img src="https://raw.githubusercontent.com/BrunnerLivio/brunnerlivio/master/images/noframes.gif" alt="Microsoft Internet Explorer" />
 </div>

-- **Updated:** Thu Nov 14 2024
+- **Updated:** Fri Nov 15 2024
-- **Quote of the Day:** *“The most important property of a program is whether it accomplishes the intention of its user.” – C.A.R.
-Hoare*
+- **Quote of the Day:** *“The trouble with programmers is that you can never tell what a programmer is doing until it’s too late.” – Seymour Cray*